How OXY (Occidental Petroleum) Makes Money in 2025: A Deep-Dive With Income Statement

 1. What is the main source of OXY's revenue in 2025?

-OXY generates over 79% of its revenue from oil and gas production and sales.
-Chemical manufacturing contributes about 19%, with the remainder from other activities.
+OXY generates over 79% of its revenue from oil & gas sales.
+Chemical manufacturing is the second largest source, contributing nearly 20% of total revenue.

 2. How profitable is OXY in Q2 2025?

-OXY reported net income of $431M in Q2 2025, with a net margin of approximately 6.8%, reflecting moderate profitability driven by operational scale but pressured by lower commodity prices and rising costs.
+OXY reported net income of $431M in Q2 2025, with a net margin of approximately 6.8%, reflecting moderate profitability driven by scale and efficiency in its core segments.

 3. What are the largest expense categories for OXY?

-The biggest expenses on OXY's income statement are production costs (cost of revenue) and operating expenses, particularly Sales, General & Administrative (SG&A) costs.
-SG&A reached $284M in Q2 2025, as OXY prioritizes operational efficiency and disciplined cost management.
+The biggest expenses on OXY's income statement are cost of revenue (production and raw materials) and operating expenses, particularly SG&A, which reached $284M in Q2 2025 as OXY manages corporate and sales functions.

-4. Why does the chemical segment operate at a lower margin?
+4. Why does the Chemical segment operate at a loss?

-The Chemical segment, despite generating $1.23B in revenue, posted lower margins due to higher raw material costs and competitive pricing.
-OXY continues to invest in efficiency and product innovation, believing these will drive long-term growth—even if the division is less profitable today.
+The Chemical segment, despite generating $1.23B in revenue, faces high input and production costs.
+OXY aggressively invests in expanding chemical capacity and innovation, believing these will drive long-term growth—even if the division is less profitable today.

 5. How does OXY's effective tax rate compare to previous years?

-OXY's effective tax rate in Q2 2025 was 36.6%, higher than in previous years.
-This elevated rate is primarily due to changes in geographic earnings mix and reduced tax benefits from share-based compensation.
+OXY's effective tax rate in Q2 2025 was 36.6%, higher than previous years.
+This elevated rate is primarily due to lower pre-tax income and reduced tax benefits from international structuring.